Raymond Z. Gallun: Career

 Gallun wrote his first two stories, "The Space Dwellers" and "The Crystal Ray" (both published in 1929), at age 16.
 He was among the stalwart group of early sci-fi pulp writers who popularized the genre.
 He sold many popular stories to pulp magazines in the 1930s.
 "Old Faithful" (1934) was his first noted story.
 "The Gentle Brain" was published in "Science Fiction Quarterly" under the pseudonym Arthur Allport.

 His first book, People Minus X, was published in 1957 by Simon & Schuster, followed by The Planet Strappers in 1961 (Pyramid).
 The Ballantine collection issued in 1978, The Best of Raymond Z. Gallun, provides a selection of his early work.
 Gallun was honored with the I-CON Lifetime Achievement Award in 1985 at I-CON IV; the award was later renamed The Raymond Z. Gallun Award.

 His pen names include Dow Elstar, E.V.
 Raymond, William Callahan, and Arthur Allport.

 Death and posthumous work

 Gallun died of a heart attack at his home in the Forest Hills neighborhood of Queens, New York, on April 2, 1994.

 A posthumous autobiography, Starclimber, authored in part by Gallun and completed by Jeffrey M. Elliot, was published in September 2007.
 There is an extensive interview with Gallun about his life and career in Eric Leif Davin's Pioneers of Wonder.

+In 2017, a mural honoring Gallun was painted in his hometown of Beaver Dam by an organization of sign and mural artists known as "Walldogs."